-A form of the credit agreement governing the bridge loan facilities has been filed as an exhibit to the registration statement of which this prospectus forms a part.
+The credit agreement governing the bridge loan facilities has been filed as an exhibit to the registration statement of which this prospectus forms a part.

 For more information, see the sections "Capitalization," "Unaudited Pro Forma Consolidated Financial Information" and "Certain Relationships and Related Party Transactions-Transactions with Leonardo S.p.A.
 Affiliates-Financing Arrangements" in this prospectus.